mohitgupta3/Neural_Networks_With_Numpy/README.md

   ii) mode = 'train' or 'test' to extract the training or test data<br />
   iii) For example :-<br />
       ```python
-          python dataloader.py ./data test
+          python3 dataloader.py ./data test
        ```

 ## Training the model
-1) Python Script , nn.py contains all the APIs used for training the model, saving the model and running over the test data
+1) Python Script , neural_net.py contains all the APIs used for training the model, saving the model and running over the test data
 2) The script requires three user inputs<br />
     i)   mode = 'train' or 'test' <br />
     ii)  datapath = path to the data folder inside which the MNIST CSVs files are stored. <br />